StephanErb/engineering-notes/content/Algorithms.md

     - The _findclose_ operation on _Succinct Trees_ finds the position of a closing bracket within the bitstring representing the tree.
 The idea is to solve the problem for a corresponding, so-called pioneer and then deduce the actual closing position from the closing position of the corresponding pioneer.

 * __Broadword Computing:__ Fuse data elements into machine words and run operation on then in parallel, instead of sequentially.
 You can get more done within fewer instructions and without having to hit memory.
-    - _Fusion Trees_ compare several integer keys with a single bitparallel computation.
+    - _[Fusion Trees]_ compare several integer keys with a single bitparallel computation.
     - _Packed Sorting_ is a variant of mergesort that packs several short integer keys into a machine word.
 It then uses bitparallel computations to speed up the base case and the merge of sorted words.
 In particular, it relies on a bitparallel version of _Bitonic Sorting_.

+* __Two Phase Computation:__ If something is complicated (and thus slow) to do in a single pass, feel free to use several phases.
+Examples:
+    - _[Super Scalar Sample Sort]_ sorts in two phases....
+    - Pipelined Prefix Sum (Paralag und Sanders Paper?)
+    - All to all for irregular message sizes

 ## Succinct Data Structures
 Succinct Data Structures are space efficient implementations of abstract data types (e.g., trees, bit sets) that still allow for efficient queries.